How to get a Broker License in Michigan and Understanding the Requirements

 Fees and Forms

 You will need to follow the instructions on the Board’s website and apply on application portal, MiPlus.
-There is also an application fee and a background check fee.
+There are also an application fee and a background check fee.
 You will also need certified transcripts for any academic credits you wish to use towards your education requirement.

 Broker Reciprocity